pmb59/KLTepigenome/README.md

-Uncovering the variation within epigenomic datasets using the Karhunen-Loeve transform
+Uncovering the variation within epigenomic datasets using the Karhunen-Loeve Transform